Skip to content

 “Blasphemy laws are incompatible with religious freedom and a significant contributor to violence and instability in the country.” – Sean Nelson, Legal Counsel, Global Religious Freedom

-Your gift can support fundamental freedoms for people like Agnes Namaganda in Uganda and others like her around the world.
+Your gift can support fundamental freedoms for Yahaya and others like him across the world.
+Thank you for your generosity.